zpaq/zpaq/readme.txt

 will compress to 644436 bytes in 48 seconds using 278 MB. min.cfg
 will compress to 1027462 bytes in 1.5 seconds with 4 MB.

+To make a self extracting archive, make a copy of zpaqsfx.exe and append to it with zpaq:

+  copy zpaqsfx.exe calgary.exe
+  zpaq amax.cfg calgary.exe calgary/*

+When the resulting archive is run with no arguments, it will list its contents.
+When run with argument x and optional filenames, it will extract like unzpaq.

+  calgary                (lists contents (like unzpaq l)) calgary x              (extracts all files (like unzpaq x)) calgary x file1 file2  (extracts first 2 files as file1, file2)

 To append without saving a SHA1 checksum (saves 20 bytes per file):